Q. Are We Not Men? A: We Are Devo!: Tour

 To support the album, Devo undertook a lengthy world tour, lasting from October 1978 to June 1979.
 The look of the tour was largely based around the live act they'd been developing throughout the previous year, with the only differences being the increased budget allowing for higher quality costumes and a basic set, and a focus on the album's material, whilst teasing then unreleased songs for the next album.

 The show would open with The Truth About De-Evolution, followed by their 1978 promo videos for "Satisfaction" and "Come Back Jonee".
 When the band arrived on stage, they performed two songs that were not on the album supporting the tour.
-Then Mark Mothersbaugh would get a modified electric guitar, which would only be used for the songs "Satisfaction" and "Too Much Paranoias".
+Then Mark Mothersbaugh would get a modified electric guitar, which would be used for the songs "Satisfaction" and "Too Much Paranoias".

 As the show would continue, the group's signature yellow suits would be gradually torn, until "Jocko Homo", where Devo would strip down to black shorts and T-shirts with knee and shoulder pads.
 During the intro to "Smart Patrol", the group donned orange helmets, which were shaken off during the next song, "Mr. DNA".
 The show was ultimately concluded with lead singer Mark Mothersbaugh becoming Booji Boy and singing "Red Eye" and "The Words Get Stuck in My Throat".

 Legacy

 Q: Are We Not Men?
-A: We Are Devo! has been featured on several "best of" lists, including Spins 2001 list of the "50 Most Essential Punk Records" and Pitchforks 2004 list of the 100 best albums of the 1970s.
+A: We Are Devo! has been featured on several "best of" lists, including Spins 2001 list of the "50 Most Essential Punk Records" and Pitchfork]s 2004 list of the 100 best albums of the 1970s.
 It was ranked number 447 in Rolling Stones 2003 list of the 500 Greatest Albums of All Time, climbing to number 442 in the 2012 update and then to number 252 in the 2020 version of the list.
 It is also listed in the book 1001 Albums You Must Hear Before You Die.

-On May 6, 2009, Devo performed the album live in its entirety for the first time at the Forum in Kentish Town, London, as part of the All Tomorrow's Parties festival's Don't Look Back concert series.
+On May 6, 2009, Devo performed the album live in its entirety for the first time at the Forum in Kentish Town, London as part of the All Tomorrow's Parties festival's Don't Look Back concert series.
 On September 16, Warner Bros. and Devo announced vinyl and deluxe CD re-releases of both Q: Are We Not Men? and Freedom of Choice, as well as a tour in which they would perform both albums on back-to-back nights in selected cities.
 On December 22, the Ultra Devo-Lux Ltd. Edition box set was released, which featured the remastered versions of Q: Are We Not Men? and Freedom of Choice with bonus tracks, a DVD of the Don't Look Back concert, a DVD of music videos, a 7-inch single, and a poster.